 Preloaded vs on-demand caching

-If the content set is known in advance and critical for the first load, it can be pushed out to the edge ahead of time.
-If the library changes constantly and is mostly user-generated content, on-demand lazy caching is usually a better fit.
-The trade-off is that the first user still pays the cold-start cost.
+The choice comes down to one question: do we know in advance what will be asked for?
+A content set that is known and critical for the first load can be pushed out to the edge ahead of time.
+A library that changes constantly and is mostly user-generated content is pointless to distribute whole — there, on-demand lazy caching is usually the better fit.
+Its cost is plain: the first user pays the cold-start penalty.

 Preloaded content